 Creatine monohydrate is the most popular use of creatine among teenagers and even adults.
 Most findings elaborate this type of creatine is highly recommended.
 Creatine monohydrate can be manufactured differently but produces the same results.

-Studies have indicated that the consumption of creatine ethyl ester is not as good as creatine monohydrate in boosting its capacity in the muscles.
+Studies have indicated that the consumption of creatine ethyl ester is not as good as creatine monohydrate in boosting muscle capacity.
 This type of creatine is not recommended for use.

 Creatine hydrochloride creatine is popular due to its easy absorption in water compared to other types of creatine; this widespread speculation suggests that one needs a lesser dose, thus avoiding well-known side effects like cramping.
 However, creatine monohydrate is more effective since it has been largely studied and tested.